 What Is a Weighted Hula Hoop?

-A weighted hula hoop is what the name suggests — it’s a hula hoop that’s heavier than the typical plastic hoops you’re used to and they typically weigh between one-and-a-half and eight pounds.
-Compared to a regular hula hoop, which usually weighs less than a pound, a weighted hula hoop provides more resistance, says Carol Gourlay, studio manager at Life Time.
+A weighted hula hoop is what the name suggests—it’s a hula hoop that’s heavier than the typical plastic hoops you’re used to and they typically weigh between one-and-a-half and eight pounds.
+Compared to a regular hula hoop, which usually weighs less than a pound, a weighted hula hoop provides more resistance, says Gourlay.

 Weighted hula hoops can also be made with different materials to give them that extra heft.
 And shapes may differ as well.
-“Some have a smaller diameter and a weighted ball attached to a tether or string, while different varieties have the weight distributed in the hula hoop of standard diameter, says Donna Walker, NASM, personal trainer and group fitness instructor at the Chicago Athletic Clubs.
+“Some have a smaller diameter and a weighted ball attached to a tether or string, while different varieties have the weight distributed in the hula hoop of standard diameter, says Walker.

+While a traditional hula hoop won't give you as much of a workout, it's still a great way to get your heart rate pumping.
+A weighted hoop, however, proves more beneficial to your weight loss goal, according to experts.
 “It’s low-impact and combines cardio and strength training by raising your heart rate and engaging your core and back muscles,” says Gourlay.
-Adds Walker, “it’s great for your core muscles and your lower body too.
+Adds Walker, “it’s great for your core muscles and your lower body, too.
 If you choose to do arm work with the hula hoop, it’s total-body.”
-It can also help burn body fat and reduce inches off the midsection, says Walker.
+It can also help burn body fat and reduce inches off the midsection.
 A small 2015 study showed that regular weighted hula hooping was associated with a reduction in waist and hip girth.
-Another 2019 study demonstrated that, relative to walking, weighted hula hooping decreased abdominal fat percent in overweight subjects.

 Who Shouldn't Use a Weighted Hula Hoop?